zakame/chef-perlbrew/README.md

   * :version - The version of perl to install, in the `perl-X.Y.Z` format that perlbrew expects.

 ### perlbrew_switch
-This LWRP provides an action to switch between brewed perl installations / system perl.
+This resource provides an action to switch between brewed perl installations / system perl.

 * Actions
   * ***:default (default)***